 For students at AKP consortium institutions, the comprehensive fee is the same as tuition plus room and board at your home school.
 For non-consortium students, the comprehensive fee is assessed on the prevailing rates of consortium schools.

-AKP provides a monthly cultural activity grant to help students enhance their Kyoto experience and to develop a stronger basis for their understanding of Japanese culture.
+AKP provides a 15,000yen monthly cultural activity grant to all students to help students enhance their Kyoto experience and to develop a stronger basis for their understanding of Japanese culture.
 The grant encourages students to look broadly to define and develop interesting areas of inquiry that may stretch their experiences to include research and travel that could lead to a strong undergraduate thesis on Japan.
 It’s that extra bit of incentive for you to pursue the questions that intrigue you and seek out experiences you’d never get otherwise.
 Who knows—maybe you’ll find the inspiration for your undergraduate thesis as you’re practicing shamisen or learning taiko!